 Pellet stoves: an ecologically sound replacement

-Given that fireplaces are a huge loss of heat in a home, I rarely used the fireplace.
-In fact, I still have some of the firewood that I had when I first moved in!
-So, I decided to replace my cold and drafty fireplace with a wood burning insert.
+So I replaced my cold and drafty fireplace with a wood burning insert (“insert” means putting a stove…into a fireplace!)
 Before Montreal enacted the 2013 anti-fireplace law (controversial, for good reason), I wanted to install an EPA-certified stove insert.
-But at the time, the city disallowed solid fuel stoves and masonry heaters (now revised, so that fuel type is not important if the emissions certification protects air quality), so I went for a pellet insert.
+But at the time, the city disallowed solid fuel stoves and masonry heaters.
+The law is now revised so that fuel type is not important if the emissions certification protects air quality.

-I prefer solid wood as fuel, because to value and have local private forests, we need to have woodlots.
-Firewood comes from dropped deadwood and selective logging, and cutting a small percentage of a forest every year is sustainable and not harmful for an ecosystem.
-If we don’t value firewood, we will lose our forests as landowners transform them into something more “profitable.”
+I prefer solid wood as fuel because to have local private forests, we need to value them.
+The best way to value them on private land, after the joy of owning a forest of course, is to have woodlots.
+Firewood comes from dropped deadwood and selective logging.
+Cutting a small percentage of a forest every year (around 3%) is sustainable and generally not considered harmful for an ecosystem (considering every tree on a case by case basis).
+Now what happens if we don’t value firewood?
+We will lose our forests as landowners transform them into something more “profitable.”

-Decision made, I went about doing my research and acquiring the permit, and bought the Harmon P35i pellet stove insert.
+Still, I decided on a pellet stove (pellets are compressed sawdust from the milling process).
+I did my research, acquired the permit, and bought the Harmon P35i pellet stove insert.
 It heats up to 900 square feet, which is enough to make my TV den / home office nice and toasty.
-Foyers Lambert did the job in late fall, 2014, and we installed the tile surround on the floor in the spring of 2015.
+Foyers Lambert did the job in late fall 2014, and we installed the tile surround on the floor in the spring of 2015.

 This is how I enjoyed my new fireplace in the winter of 2015:

-And this post’s cover photo is how I enjoy the pellet stove in the winter, as of 2016 (in 2017, I added a beanbag to meditate and lounge in front of the fire).
+This post’s cover photo (wayyyyy up ^) is how I enjoy the pellet stove in the winter as of 2016.
+In 2017, I added a beanbag to meditate and lounge in front of the fire.

-I buy my pellets at Reno Depot, and a bag lasts me about a week, lounging in the TV den/office space for about 2-3 hours per night.
-At often less than $5 a bag, this is an economical way to be warm, comfortable, and happy (the Danes have one word for all three: hyggelige) on a cold night.
+I buy my pellets at Reno Depot and at Rona on St. Patrick, and a bag lasts me about three to four days, lounging in the TV den/office space for about 4 hours per night (a bag is about 12 hours of burn).
+At around $5.75 a bag, this is an inexpensive way to be warm, comfortable, and happy (the Danes have one word for all three: hyggelige) on a cold night.